Plugin: VBE — Verified Boot for Embedded

 Firmware Format

 Firmware updates are held within a CAB file, a Windows format which allows files to be collected and compressed, similar to a tar file.
-The CAB file can be created using the gcab tool, as shown in the VBE example directory.
+The CAB file can be created using the fwupdtool tool, as shown in the VBE example directory.

 Inside the CAB file is the firmware itself, in Flat Image Tree (FIT) format.
 This is typically called firmware.fit and can be created by the mkimage tool, or using device tree tools such as dtc and fdtput.